 How can a student/parent sign up for insurance?

-- Parents will opt in or opt out of insurance coverage in Skyward family access while completing the iPad sign off forms.
+- Parents will opt in or opt out of insurance coverage in Skyward family access.

 If I am unable to afford the insurance coverage, what can be done?

-- Any students or families with financial hardship should contact their building principal to discuss a new waiver.
+- Any students or families with financial hardship should contact their building principal to discuss additional waiver options..

 What if a student does not purchase the iPad insurance coverage?

 - The student/family would be responsible for the full repair or replacement of any lost or damaged iPad.